Torsion, energy magnetization and thermal Hall effect: Effective action and linear response theory

 where we have only kept terms from linear perturbations.} By comparing results from these two approaches, we can obtain a set of equations for $m_{N,0}$ and $m_{Q,0}$

-This reproduce results in Ref.~\citep{qin2011prl}.
-Terms on the right-handed side of equations above can be derived from calculating Feynman diagrams.
-Since these are first-order differential equations, we can obtain $m_{g,\ 0}$ and $m_{N,\ 0}$ unambiguously only when references states are provided.
-Now we are interested in the constraint for a gapped system.
-Since the local entropy $s$, local energy $\epsilon$ and local density $n$ \XQ{satisfy} $ds=-\frac{1}{T}d\epsilon+\frac{\mu}{T}dn$, which implies that $\epsilon-\mu n=Ts$ up to a constant, $\mathcal{J}_{E}^{\mu}$ is essentially the entropy current.
-In systems with \XQ{a gap $\Delta$} large compared to temperature, there are hardly any excitations and bulk entropy should be exponentially suppressed, i.e., \XQ{$e^{-\beta\Delta}$}. \ZM{Hence, from Eqs.~(\ref{eq:Kubo_1}, \ref{eq:Kubo_2}), we have $m_{N,\ 0}=\frac{\nu_H \mu}{2\pi}+c_2 T$, where $c_2$ is a constant and $\nu_H \in \mathbb{Z}$.
-The $\frac{\nu_H \mu}{2\pi}$ term is a well-known result from integer quantum Hall effect and the $c_2 T$ term is from Eq.~(\ref{eq:Kubo_2}) by setting terms on right-handed side to zero.} As for Eqs.~(\ref{eq:Kubo_3}, \ref{eq:Kubo_4}) with terms of the right-handed equal zero, their solution is $m_{Q,\ 0}=c_{1}T^{2}$ and $c_{1}$ is a constant. \ZM{By putting these results together, we have $m_{g, 0}=m_{Q, 0}+\mu m_{N, 0}=c_1 T^2 +c_2 \mu T +\frac{\nu_{H}\mu^2}{2\pi}$. $c_1$ and $c_2$ can not be determined perturbatively from Kubo's formula given above, which as we shall shown in the next section, is because that they are rooted in boundary modes.
-In addition, the $\mu^2$ term in $m_{g,\ 0}$ can give rise to another torsional Chern-Simons term, i.e., $S= -\int \frac{\mu^2 \nu_{H}}{2\pi} \epsilon^{\mu \nu \rho}e^{*a}_{\mu}\partial_{\nu}e^{*b}_{\rho}\eta_{ab}$.
-It is interesting to notice that cut-offs in the Hughes-Leigh-Fradkin parity-odd action \citep{hughes2011prl} are replaced by chemical potential and its quantization inherits from the integer quantum Hall effect.}
+which reproduce results in Ref.~\citep{qin2011prl}.
+These are first-order differential equations, so we can obtain $m_{g,\ 0}$ and $m_{N,\ 0}$ unambiguously only when references states are provided. \Reply{Still, these differential equation provide valuable insights on constraints for magnetization in a gapped system.} \Reply{Most importantly, in a system with gap $\Delta$, $\mathcal{J}_E$ is expected to be exponentially suppressed, i.e., $e^{-\beta \Delta}$, because there are hardly any excitations in the bulk and thus entropy are exponentially suppressed. } \Reply{When combining this exponential suppression with Eqs.~(\ref{eq:Kubo_1}, \ref{eq:Kubo_2}), we have $m_{N,\ 0}=\frac{\nu_H \mu}{2\pi}+c_2 T$, where $c_2$ is a constant and $\nu_H \in \mathbb{Z}$.
+The $\frac{\nu_H \mu}{2\pi}$ term is a well-known result from the integer quantum Hall effect and the $c_2 T$ term is from Eq.~(\ref{eq:Kubo_2}) by setting terms on right-handed side to zero.} As for Eqs.~(\ref{eq:Kubo_3}, \ref{eq:Kubo_4}) with terms of the right-handed equal zero, their solution is $m_{Q,\ 0}=c_{1}T^{2}$ and $c_{1}$ is a constant. \ZM{By putting these results together, we have $m_{g, 0}=m_{Q, 0}+\mu m_{N, 0}=c_1 T^2 +c_2 \mu T +\frac{\nu_{H}\mu^2}{2\pi}$.} \Reply{Two comments are in order:} First, $c_1$ and $c_2$ can not be determined perturbatively from Eqs.~\eqref{kubo_formula} given above, which as we shall shown in the next section, is because that they are rooted in boundary modes.
+Second, the $\mu^2$ term in $m_{g,\ 0}$ can give rise to another torsional Chern-Simons term, i.e., $S= -\int \frac{\mu^2 \nu_{H}}{2\pi} \epsilon^{\mu \nu \rho}e^{*a}_{\mu}\partial_{\nu}e^{*b}_{\rho}\eta_{ab}$.
+It is interesting to notice that cut-offs in the Hughes-Leigh-Fradkin parity-odd action \citep{hughes2011prl} are replaced by chemical potential and its quantization inherits from the integer quantum Hall effect. \Reply{Finally, it is worth pointing out that in experimental systems, there can exist gapless phonons which yield finite contributions to $\mathcal{J}_E$ \cite{vinkler-aviv2018prx,ye2018prl}.}